-With plenty of new openings to tuck into, there was little chance of the SquareMeal team having many nights at home this month.
-We’ve picked four of our favourite new eating spots that are definitely worth trying.
+July has been a great month for London.
+The weather has been fantastic, and a whole host of new restaurants have opened (hopefully all with air conditioning).
+From hand-rolled pasta to Peruvian nibbles, the SquareMeal team has been kept busy enjoying new dishes all around the capital and we’ve picked our four favourite new spots that are definitely worth trying.
 Browse our shortened reviews below, then click through to read more on each and book a table.

 Our verdict: Martin Morales, founder of the Ceviche batch of Peruvian restaurants, looks to have conquered smart west London with this latest outpost of Andina.
 This branch is a lively, colourful spot serving up some irresistible cooking, with options ranging from dainty small plates of plant-based fare to gusty meat and fish dishes.
 Don’t forget to check out the next door bakery, Panaderia, either.